BRAND BOOSTS THE BOTTOM LINE

-Strong brands do far more than win industry awards and climb rankings such as these.
+Strong brands do far more than win press accolades and climb rankings such as this one.
 The value of a brand has a clear, measurable link with the share price of the company behind it.

-In concrete terms, $100 invested in 2006 would be worth $150 today based on the MSCI World Index growth rate, and $202 based on the S&P 500 growth rate.
-But that $100 invested in the BrandZ™ Strong Brand Portfolio would have far more than doubled in value, to $272.
+What that means is that $100 invested in 2006 would be worth $156 based on the MSCI World Index growth rate, and $228 based on the S&P 500 growth rate.
+But that $100 invested in the BrandZ™ Strong Brand Portfolio would be worth almost $300.

-In difficult economic times, having a strong brand does not make a business immune to a change of fortune, but it can help soften the blow.
+In difficult economic times, having a strong brand does not make a brand impervious to business pressures, but it can help lessen their impact.
 In 2008-2009, the most valuable brands in the world took a hit due the global economic downturn, but their value was somewhat protected.
 Their value did not fall by the same extent as other brands, and their recovery came more quickly as conditions improved.